Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

 - Vehicle availability

-- As small and medium buyers they have to rely on brokers/agents to provide this information.
+- Being small and medium buyers, they have to rely on brokers/agents to provide this information.

 - Adding to your buyer’s owes, many brokers and agents do not have the infrastructure to discover the freight cost transparently.